camunda/camunda/docs/src/bpmn-workflows/data-flow.md

 # Data Flow

-On creation of a workflow instance an corresponding workflow payload is created, which can contain variable data.
+On creation of a workflow instance, a corresponding workflow payload is created, which can contain variable data.
 The workflow payload is represented as a JSON document.
-On execution of the workflow instance the workflow payload is passed from one activity to another, this is called data flow.
+On execution of the workflow instance, the workflow payload is passed from one activity to another.
+This is called data flow.

-It is possible that a task handler expect an other JSON document structure as the task handler before or as the current structure of the workflow payload is.
-In this cases mappings can be used to modify the current JSON document.
+It is possible that a task handler expects a different JSON document structure than the task handler before or than the current structure of the workflow payload.
+In these cases, mappings can be used to modify the current JSON document.
 We differentiate between input and output mappings.
-They are defined as extension elements on the corresponding task definition, see the following example.
+They are defined as extension elements on the corresponding task definition.
+See the following example.

 ## Mapping

-Lets see for example a clothing web shop and the following workflow defines there ordering process.
+For example, let's take a look at an online fashion retailer.
+The following workflow defines their ordering process:

 ![order-process](/bpmn-workflows/order-process.png)

-The first task orders the articles from the logistic center, the second debit the total price from the customers bank account.
+The first task orders the articles from the logistics center, the second debits the total price from the customers bank account.
-The third task will simply initiate the shipping of the articles to the customer.
+The third task simply initiates shipping of the articles to the customer.

-For example a customer ordered three black socks and a jeans.
+For example, a customer orders three pairs of black socks and a pair of jeans.
-After the order is send by the customer a workflow instance is created, which contain the following workflow instance payload:
+After the order is sent by the customer, a workflow instance is created, which contains the following workflow instance payload:

 ```java